 My ski classes in college were at Big Boulder, so I am more familiar

 with it than any other ski resort.
 I have been there at least fifteen times, mostly at night, so this is my “home” for skiing.
 However, as I had mentioned in my Pocono Skiing I, Big Boulder had transformed itself into a very snowboard friendly resort, so I should say that I was familiar with it rather than I am.
 In total, there are four snowboard parks on the mountain, one of which replaced my second favorite slope ever, Merry Widow.
 So, with this in mind, my attitude towards Big Boulder was not as positive as it otherwise would have been.
-However, since it was our second resort of the day, Wiley and I were still pretty upbeat.
+However, since it was our second resort of the day, The Videographer and I were still pretty upbeat.

-Wiley on Upper Sitzmark, I think.
+The Videographer on Upper Sitzmark, I think.

 Skiing down Bunny Schuss

 Thankfully, Bunny’s Elbow still had pretty good conditions.
 In what is likely the only improvement of the move to greater snowboard friendliness, the top of the run is fashioned as a border-cross.
 The three or four additional dips make the run a lot of fun, despite its rating.
 I spent the rest of the evening on this slope, since my legs were just too tired for ♦ trails.
 I took a run or two along ●Bunny Schuss, essentially a shortcut off of Bunny’s Elbow, but found it a little less enjoyable since it was slightly shorter.
 For one thing, Bunny’s Elbow had a view of the Pocono Speedway and Delaware Water Gap.

 So much for the Golden Hour.
 The Videographer with Pocono Raceway in the background.

 As the sun set, we started getting cold again and finished off the second part of our snow day.
 We returned my skis, stopped at the Pocono Interchange McDonald’s, and headed back to York.